Modern piano trio and improvised music from Santa Fe, New Mexico

-They have since performed all over Albuquerque, Taos and Santa Fe, including appearances at the storied Outpost Performance Space and with renowned Mvskoke poet/musician Joy Harjo at the 2015 Globalquerque festival.
+We have since performed all over Albuquerque, Taos and Santa Fe, including appearances at the storied Outpost Performance Space and with renowned Mvskoke poet/musician Joy Harjo at the 2015 Globalquerque festival.

-Their self-produced debut CD won two 2016 New Mexico Music Awards for best jazz CD and best jazz single.
-And their much-anticipated seasonal holiday shows are influenced by Vince Guaraldi’s beloved holiday music, walking an enjoyable line between honoring cherished childhood classics and pushing them into new territory.
+Kodama’s much-anticipated seasonal holiday shows are influenced by Vince Guaraldi’s beloved holiday music, walking an enjoyable line between honoring cherished childhood classics and pushing them into new territory.

 The music is jazz as a verb, not as a style — human beings connecting with each other and interacting, with conversations that don’t always ending quite as expected.

 Kodama Trio’s debut album is an excellent exposition of original jazz music.
 Some of the album flourishes on the more abstract end of the jazz spectrum, which may be difficult for those new to the genre, but novices will find more accessible pieces, if they wait for them.
 Aficionados, however, may be surprised that a record as fabulous as this lives in Santa Fe.
 This record features three distinctive songwriting styles, which give it an engaging ebb and flow, and the ensemble’s musicianship is demonstrably stellar.
 The recording captures some of the frenetic energy that is inherent to the live improvisational performance of jazz.

 We’re excited to announce that our debut album, winner of two 2016 New Mexico Music Awards, is now available on CDBaby!
 (It’s also available on the Itunes Store and on Amazon if you have a different favorite place to get music.)